microsoft/AcademicContent/Workshop/14. LUIS/LUIS HOL.md

 1. Type "Hello" again and press **Enter**.
 Then type "get news about Microsoft" and press **Enter** again.
 What does the bot return this time?

-Feel free to try other commands such as "Get the latest health news" and continue to converse with the bot.
+Feel free to try other commands such as "Show me the latest health news" and continue to converse with the bot.
 It understands a relatively narrow range of commands, but for those commands that it does understand, it almost seems to know what you're saying.
 Of course, you could expand the bot's vocabulary by adding to the LUIS model that you built.
 The only limit is how much time you're willing to spend refining and enhancing the model.

 <a name="Summary"></a>
 ## Summary ##